foxxyz/loupedeck/README.md

  - `x`: Starting X offset (default: `0`)
  - `y`: Starting Y offset (default: `0`)
  - `autoRefresh`: Whether to refresh the screen after drawing (default: `true`)
  - `buffer`: RGB16-565 Buffer.
-Should be `width * height * 2` bytes long, with each pixel represented by 2 bytes (5 bits red, 6 bits green, 5 bits blue) in little-endian (LE)
+Should be `width * height * 2` bytes long, with each pixel represented by 2 bytes (5 bits red, 6 bits green, 5 bits blue) in little-endian (LE). _Note: Loupedeck CT knob screen is the only exception, it uses big-endian (BE)_

 Returns a Promise which resolves once the command has been acknowledged by the device.